thewrath/elm-webgl/README.md

 - texture region to load spritesheet instead of single sprite
 - turn angle into radian and add modulo
 - multiple key support (more than 3)
+- destroy out of screen bullet
-- Improvement of the shooting logic
+- Improvement of the system to avoid leaving the screen
+- Enemy waves